 - If in use, rooms must be aired sufficiently and regularly, even when it is cold outside.

 In order to minimise the risk of coronavirus transmission, the following regulations must be observed at Leipzig University:

 a) Medical face masks and respirators

-- Medical face masks (surgical masks) or higher-quality respirators (KN95, FFP masks) without exhalation valves must be worn in all lifts.
-Notices with this information will be displayed in lifts.
+- Medical face masks (surgical masks) or higher-quality respirators (KN95, FFP masks) without exhalation valves are mandatory at the University’s outpatient clinics.

 b) Access rules for buildings and facilities

-- People with acute respiratory diseases and symptoms of illness are requested to stay at home or to exit Leipzig University’s buildings, rooms and premises, and to consult a doctor in order to prevent the potential infection of other people.
-Symptoms may include::
+- People with acute respiratory diseases and symptoms of illness are asked to stay at home or to exit Leipzig University’s buildings, rooms and premises, and to consult a doctor in order to prevent the potential infection of other people.
+This does not apply if the symptoms mentioned have other known causes, such as chronic diseases or allergies.
+Symptoms may include:

 - Headache and aching limbs

 - Loss of sense of smell or taste